peterstace/geoconv/README.md

 # geoconv

-## Input
+## Formats

 Inputs to geoconv are taken from stdin.

-If the `-i` flag is set, then its value is used at the input type.
+If the `-i` flag is set, then its value is used as the input type code.
 If the flag is missing, then autodetection is used.

 The following input types are supported: